dborzov/gravitic-duel/README.md

 Control keys:
 * player 1 (WASD for movement, Q to shoot);
-* player 2 (NumPad arrows for movement, 7 to shoot).
+* player 2 (NumPad arrows for movement, NumPad's 7 to shoot).

 In order to shoot one has to charge their mana to 100% by bouncing off the planets and their moons: the harder is bouncing, the higher is the mana charge up.